Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 `IO` is just all margin in shorts vs longs at any particular point in time.
 Stored as; `uint256, uint256`.
 (Short IO, Long IO).

+- historicalXFees

+Stores all xFees collected and never decreases the stored data, only adds to it as fees are collected.
+Stores prior total fee height along with index and timestamp.

+- historicalYFees

+Stores all yFees collected and never decreases the stored data, only adds to it as fees are collected.
+Stores prior total fee height along with index and timestamp.

 - positionDetails

 Each position has the following details;